How To Throw And Catch A Frisbee

 The two hand grab is the more aggressive catch in Ultimate Frisbee.
 To perform the catch, anticipate the flight of the disc, stretch out your hands, and catch the disc.
 That’s it.

 Ultimate Frisbee is played on a field that is 100 meters long and 37 meters wide with two end zones, situated at both ends of the field.
 The movement of the disc is similar to that of a captain’s ball.
 Players pass the disc to one another with the objective of catching it in their end zone to score a point.
-Ultimate Frisbee is usually played with seven aside and a mixture of guys and girls.
+Flying disc is usually played with seven aside and a mixture of guys and girls.

 Video Tutorial: What Is The Best Frisbee For Backyard Throwing